matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/export-data/modump.md

 `mo-dump` is easy to use with the command line.
 Here are the steps to take to export a complete database in the form of SQL commands:

-Open up a command line or terminal window on your computer, then verify that from this terminal you can connect to your MatrixOne instance, enter this command:
+Open up a command line or terminal window on your computer, then verify that from this terminal you can connect to your MatrixOne instance, enter this command to export the database:

 ```
 ./mo-dump -u username -p password -h host_ip_address -P port -db database > exporteddb.sql